Roberto-Pena/Python-DJANGO-App/README.md

 # Python-DJANGO-App
-A Social Media Platform Coded in Python using the Django Framework
+This project is a Social Media Platform called Social Book Coded in Python, JS, CSS, HTML using the Django Framework

 # Initial Commit Content
 A Django Project was Created